 Wooden barrels can easily be damaged by an earthquake (link).
 The severe vertical vibrations also loosened the stays around nine barrels of grain alcohol, dumping about 500 gallons of explosive liquid into the bilge.
 The fumes spread rapidly to the upper deck.

 Choking on the smell of alcohol from the leaking barrels, hearing the crashing sounds all around them, and seeing embers flying about from the fire in the stove was all it took to send the crew into panic and cause them to quickly launch the small yawl and try to get away from the pending explosion and certain death.

-They watched in dismay as the Mary Celeste, now a ghost ship, sailed slowly away from the yawl with her jib and two other small sails set.
-As she pulled away, the men had to decide quickly whether to try to catch her, or go for the safety of Santa Maria Island, less than 10 miles away.
+They watched in dismay as the Mary Celeste, now a ghost ship, sailed slowly away with her jib and two small sails set.
+As she pulled away, the men had to decide quickly whether to try to catch her or go for the safety of Santa Maria Island, less than ~15 nautical miles away.

-They likely argued about the merits of each course of action, but, knowing they would be disgraced for having abandoned their seaworthy boat and her valuable cargo, they decided to try to catch the Mary C in the small yawl, hoping (1) they could overcome her, or (2) the wind would shift and cause her to tack back towards them.
+They likely argued about the merits of each course of action; however, knowing they would be disgraced for having abandoned their seaworthy boat and her valuable cargo, they decided to try to catch the Mary C in the small yawl, hoping (1) they could overcome her, or (2) the wind would shift and cause her to tack back towards them.
 Each day of their journey carried them further and further away from the safety of land.

 The crash into the rocky shore could have smashed the sailing dinghy.
 Whatever happened, the dingy never caught up with the Mary Celeste.
 Five months later, five highly decomposed bodies were found tied to two rafts off the coast of Spain.
 It appeared that the small yawl had come apart and the lumber lashed together to make two rafts.
 Those that survived the break-up of the dingy had wrapped one body, likely the captain, in an American flag and put the body on the second raft before they also died.
-Thus is the fate of the crew the greatest sea mystery ever told.
+Thus is the fate of the crew of the greatest sea mystery ever told.